wiktoriakeller/bookstore/README.md

 # 📚 Bookstore

-Web API and a Blazor client app for a bookstore.
+Web API and a Blazor WASM app for managing a bookstore.
+Project for visual programming course at PUT.

 # Technologies